turingschool/mod-0-curriculum/session2/index.md

 - The ability to use branches to separate features of a program
 - The ability to track who made specific changes to specific files

-In this section on git, we'll learn (or review) these git comamnds:
+In this section on git, we'll learn (or review) these git commands:

 Action Commands
 <ul>